 Here’s how we build your financial aid package:

 - First, we award scholarships.

-- Academic scholarships for first-year students range from $6,000 to $15,000 per year depending on your grade point average (GPA) and ACT or SAT scores.
+- Academic scholarships depend on your grade point average (GPA) and ACT or SAT test scores (optional).
 Calculate your scholarship award by using our Net Price Calculator.

 - Then we add need-based grants.